-In the first place, landscapes are accessible, inspiring, energising and constantly changing – every visit presents a new opportunity.
-This is how to take advantage of those moments with our landscape photography guide.
+Landscapes are accessible, inspiring, energising and constantly changing – every visit presents a new opportunity.

-Secondly, your kit bag needs to be rugged and waterproof.
-Even if you only intend to go outside on days when it’s blistering sunshine, you’ll need to be wise and get something sturdy.
+Getting your preparation wrong will limit your chances of getting the perfect shot, skip this part if you’re ok with screwing up, if not, listen up.
+Firstly, your kit bag needs to be rugged and waterproof.
+If you only intend to go outside on days when it’s blistering sunshine then ignore us, but otherwise, be wise and get something sturdy.

 Look out for these features: